Switzerland Passport Ranking

-The Swiss passport currently ranks on the 7th place according to the Guide visa index.
+The Swiss passport currently ranks on the 7th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 185 countries.
 It is considered one of the most desirable passports in the world with a very high mobility score.
 Swiss passport holders have visa-free access and visas on arrival to destinations such as Brazil, Japan, United Kingdom, United Arab Emirates, United States and the entire European Union allowing almost instant travel worldwide.
 Swiss passport holders do however require a visa to enter about 41 destinations in the world.
 Some countries where a visa is required are China, India and Russia.

 The landlocked Swiss Confederation consists of 26 cantons and is located in Central Europe.
 The nation’s neighboring countries are Italy, Germany, France and Austria.
 The most important provinces are Zürich, Bern and Vaud.
 Switzerland has a surface area of 41,285 square kilometers.
 It is therefore one of the smaller countries in Europe.
 Its climate is generally temperate but alpine in the mountainous regions.
 Its terrain is characterized by mostly mountains with a central plateau.